 - It applies to any entity with a UK payroll, including charities, businesses, recruitment agencies and public authorities.

-- Also, employees made redundant since 28 February will be able to be reinstated, and recoup income, although there is no obligation to reinstate them.
-This is even the case if they were not reinstated until after 19 March.
+- Also, employees made redundant since 28 February could be reinstated, and the employer could recoup income, although there is no obligation to reinstate them, and this applies even if they were not reinstated until after 19 March.

 - A new online portal has been set up on HMRC's website to receive employer's applications.